-EU slaps $1.23B fine on Qualcomm over LTE chip dominance in the iPhone
+Qualcomm to appeal $1.23B fine from EU over LTE chip dominance in the iPhone

 Qualcomm itself had a strong game in it (as you can see in this excerpt from the book The Qualcomm Equation), and prior to this, Qualcomm was also fined in Korea to the tune of $208 million over its CDMA dominance back in 2009.

 Qualcomm’s deal with Apple, in which it committed payments to Apple to secure exclusivity, started in 2011 and then were renewed in 2013.
-The investigation by the EU started in 2015.
+The investigation by the EU started in 2015 out of the Commission’s own examination of market information, including conditions in contracts between Qualcomm and its customers that appeared to harm competition.

 “The agreement made clear that Qualcomm would cease these payments, if Apple commercially launched a device with a chipset supplied by a rival,” the EC notes in its statement.
 “Furthermore, for most of the time the agreement was in place, Apple would have had to return to Qualcomm a large part of the payments it had received in the past, if it decided to switch suppliers.
 This meant that Qualcomm’s rivals were denied the possibility to compete effectively for Apple’s significant business, no matter how good their products were.
 They were also denied business opportunities with other customers that could have followed from securing Apple as a customer.

-Apple, although one of the central players in this case, is not liable in this investigation.
+We have confirmed that there were no formal complaints that led to the investigation, and that Apple, although one of the central players in this case, is not liable in this investigation.

+There is an interesting op-ed here exploring why Apple might be moving away from Qualcomm, which isn’t directly relevant to the EU case, but underscores some of the challenges facing the company, should it prove accurate.

 We’ll update this post as we learn more.